 Benzodiazepines work by affecting the way certain brain chemicals (neurotransmitters) transmit messages to certain brain cells.
 In effect, they decrease the excitability of many brain cells.
 This has a calming effect on various functions of the brain.

-Medicines called zaleplon, zolpidem and zopiclone are commonly called the Z drugs.
+Medicines called zaleplon (no longer available in the UK), zolpidem and zopiclone are commonly called the Z drugs.
 Strictly speaking, Z drugs are not benzodiazepines but are another class of medicine.
 However, they act in a similar way to benzodiazepines.
 (They have a similar effect on the brain cells as benzodiazepines.)
 Z drugs have similar long-term usage problems as benzodiazepines.

 What are benzodiazepines and Z drugs used for?